netzkolchose/django-computedfields/docs/examples.rst

 `add`, `set`, `remove` and `clear`.
 Also actions done to instances on boths ends should correctly update computed fields through the m2m field.
 Still there are some specifics that need to be mentioned here.

-In the method above there is a clause skipping the actual logic if the instance has no `pk` value yet.
-That clause is needed since Django will not allow access to an m2m relation manager before the instance was saved to the database.
+In the method above there is a clause skipping the actual logic, if the instance has no `pk` value yet.
+That clause is needed, since Django will not allow access to an m2m relation manager before the instance was saved to the database.
 After the initial save the m2m relation can be accessed, now correctly pulling field values across the m2m relation.